The villain, Joker, is the most iconic of all Batman characters (besides the titular Batman).

 From: The Dark Knight

 This line is from when Joker visits Harvey Dent in the hospital after he more or less burns off half his face.
-Although, in Joker’s words, he didn’t really do it – rather, it was a chance outcome that happened as a consequence of the chaos Joker unleashed.
+Although, in Joker’s words, he didn’t do it – instead, it was a chance outcome that happened as a consequence of the chaos Joker unleashed.

 Joker then goes on to explain his actions to Harvey in the following exchange: